omprakash414/GenomicsWorkshop2026_IISER_Pune/Metagenomic_Preprocessing.md

 ### Requirements

-* Install MetaPhlAn using Conda so that all dependencies are installed correctly.
+* Install MetaPhlAn using Conda so that all dependencies are installed correctly (https://github.com/biobakery/biobakery/wiki/metaphlan3)
 * Download and index the appropriate MetaPhlAn database.
 * Alternatively, allow MetaPhlAn to download a compatible database automatically.